 If you’ve got a French press, you can make yerba mate in it just as you would coffee.

 When you are ready for a more authentic experience, you can upgrade to drinking yerba mate from a gourd (calabash) with a silver straw (bombilla).

-If you’d like a visual demonstration, here’s a short video that shows how it’s traditionally brewed.
+Here’s a short video that shows how mate is traditionally brewed.